-Natalie joined the New Horizons team in May 2019, following working within the industry of residential childcare for the last 10 years.
-She started her career working with children with emotional and behavioural difficulties in a four bedded home progressing over time to opening a new home as the registered manager.
-Natalie has spent the last 5 years as senior manager supporting managers to provide homes which deliver the best possible care and outcome opportunities to young people.
-Alongside this, holding a development role, identifying and opening new services which she continues to do within her role at New Horizons.
-Over this time Natalie prides herself in 5 homes achieving Outstanding gradings with Ofsted and has a keen focus to support homes to achieve this in the future.
-Natalie has her L5 in leadership and management.
+Natalie is a knowledgeable professional, holding 10 years of industry experience.
+She started her career working with children with emotional and behavioural difficulties in the residential setting, progressing over time to opening a new home as the registered manager.
+Natalie has spent the last 6 years as senior manager supporting managers to provide homes which deliver the best possible care and outcome opportunities to young people.
+Alongside this, holding a development role, identifying, and opening new services which she continues to do within her role at New Horizons.